Nageshn10/Sales_Analysis_Project_with.mysql/README.md

 ![Architecture Diagram](docs/architecture.png)

 ## Notes
-- Cleaned data is generated in MySQL using the `sales_cleaned` table.
+- Cleaned data is generated in MySQL using the `sales_cleaned` table
-- SQL script handles all cleaning and analysis automatically.
+- SQL script handles all cleaning and analysis automatically
-- The project is small in scale but demonstrates **basic SQL data cleaning and analysis workflows**.
+- The project is small in scale but demonstrates **basic SQL data cleaning and analysis workflows**